BITPlan/CrazyBeans/README.md

 ## AUTHORS
 The original CrazyBeans framework is copyright (2001) M. Dahm.

-This fork is Copyright(c) 2015 BITPlan GmbH based on the githubytized version of https://github.com/matthewmeyer
+This fork is Copyright(c) 2015 BITPlan GmbH

+based on the githubytized version of https://github.com/matthewmeyer

 ## Version history
 * 2001-2013: Original by Markus Dahm on SourceForge https://sourceforge.net/projects/crazybeans/
+* 0.0.0 - 2015-01-10: start of fork
-* 0.0.1 - 2015-01-11: first version of this fork
+* 0.0.1 - 2015-01-12: first version of this fork